-Maryland court watchers, with Fiona Apple’s help, are fighting to keep virtual access beyond the pandemic
+Court watchers, with Fiona Apple’s help, are fighting to keep virtual access beyond the pandemic

 For some of the court watchers, that transparency is personal.

-Johnson, who is formerly incarcerated and believes she was wrongfully convicted, told lawmakers that when she went to trial in 2015, her courtroom was empty.
+Carmen Johnson, who is formerly incarcerated and believes she was wrongfully convicted, told lawmakers that when she went to trial in 2015, her courtroom was empty.

 “Injustice,” she said, “only happens in empty courtrooms.”